aniketmishr/knexion/README.md

 ```

 ### 4️⃣ **Environment Configuration**
-Create a `.env` file with the following variables:
+Create a `.env` file in backend folder with the following variables:

 ```env
 # LLM API Keys